Esper CLI is Command line tool for the Esper APIs

 Group

-Group used to manage a group like list, show, create and update.
-Also can list devices in a group, add devices to group, remove devices and set group as active for further commands.
+Group is used to manage a group like list, show, create and update.
+Also can list devices in a group, add devices to group, remove devices, move a group and set group as active for further commands.

 $ espercli group [SUB-COMMANDS]